If you want to contribute code to Chromium, there are a few things you can do to make the process flow smoothly. For Chromium OS, please go here.

 Quick start guide: Life of a Chromium Developer

 Note: These instructions apply only if your changes are in Chromium code.
 If your changes are in a directory that we pull from another repository (e.g. Blink, v8, skia, gtest, gmock), you need to use that project's way of getting code submitted.
-For example, here is a cheatsheet for contributing to Blink.
+For example, here is a cheatsheet for contributing to Blink, and here's Chrome DevTools.
 Once your change has landed upstream, you need to update Chromium's DEPS file to pull in the new revision (we update Blink very often, so you don't have to take care of this if you're contributing to Blink).

 Creating a change in git is really just creating a branch.